whg-training/whg-training-resources/docs/programming/introduction_to_R/functions.md

 These illustrate the general form for using a function, which is:
 ```
-<function name>( function arguments go here )
+function_name_goes_here( function arguments go here )
 ```

-The function does some computation, based on the *arguments* in the brackets, and 'returns' its result.
+The function does some computation, based on its *arguments* in the brackets, and 'returns' its result.

 ## Examples